 How to Stop Being a Perfectionist and Love Who You Are

-So, how does a perfectionist learn to become a mere mortal?
+So, how does a girl stop being a perfectionist and become a mere mortal?
 Here are 6 tips from girl who has been there:

 1. Focus on the things you’re proud of